Convert RTF to JSON

 JavaScript Object Notation

-Lightweight data-interchange format that's easy for humans to read and write, and easy for machines to parse and generate.
-Based on JavaScript syntax but language-independent.
-Created by Douglas Crockford.
+Lightweight data-interchange format created by Douglas Crockford, easy for humans to read and write and for machines to parse and generate.
+Based on JavaScript syntax but completely language-independent.
+The de facto standard for web APIs and modern data exchange.
 Data Format API Standard |

 | Technical Specifications |